Deutsche Bank confirms involvement in foreign exchange probes

-BRIEF-NYSE to suspend trading immediately in Hhgregg Inc (HGG) and commence delisting proceedings

-* NYSE to suspend trading immediately in Hhgregg, Inc. (HGG) and commence delisting proceedings Further company coverage:

-FRANKFURT Oct 29 Deutsche Bank confirmed it was cooperating with regulators probing the foreign exchange market as investigators across the globe look into the multi-trillion industry that sets foreign currency rates.
+FRANKFURT Deutsche Bank (DBKGn.DE) confirmed it was cooperating with regulators probing the foreign exchange market as investigators across the globe look into the multi-trillion industry that sets foreign currency rates.

 "Deutsche Bank has received requests for information from certain regulatory authorities who are investigating trading in the foreign exchange market.
 The bank is cooperating with those investigations, which are in early stages," the bank said in its quarterly report published on Tuesday.